sumnerevans/sumnerevans.com/content/hackathons/2018-11-16-facebook-hackathon-the-competition.rst

 After getting back, I went straight to bed.
 Hackathons are a test of endurance of both the brain and the body.
 If programming competitions are a sprint, then hackathons are marathons.

+**Edit (11-29-2018 13:40)** *Sam pointed out an error in the timeline of events.
+I have copied his words below.*

+    I do want to metion *[sic]* one correction to the timeline.
+I was working on the linear algebra solver all through the night on a separate branch and it was calculating position correctly in the hard-coded room before I went to bed.

+    In the morning me and Jack were having tons of trouble with the compass data.
+We had a discussion and decided that we should focus on adding orientation to the wall-solving branch instead.
+We merged the branch into master and then spent an hour hacking out an orientation calculation.

+    So although the master branch went from GPS to walls in an hour, it took a lot lot longer than that to actually write the code.
+Don't give us too much credit.

+    Its a great piece of storytelling, you don't have to change it.
+I'm just setting the record straight that I can not, in fact, pull a fully interactive multivariate solver out of my [butt] in an hour.
+Much less when I'm operating on an hour of sleep.